Jackalb0-git/Resola-LLM/README.md

 The deployment uses Terraform for IaC, Docker for containerization, and GitHub Actions for CI/CD.
 All sensitive data (e.g., API keys, DB passwords) is managed via AWS Secrets Manager.
 The total cost is controlled under $50/month with budgets.

 **Key goals**:
-- Support Azure OpenAI gpt-4o model.
-- Handle high availability with auto-scaling.
-- Ensure security and monitoring.
-- Easy troubleshooting for common issues like 401 errors.
+- Infrastructure Design
+- DevOps Implementation
+- Security & Operations

 ## Architecture
 The architecture is designed as a multi-tier setup in AWS VPC, with public-facing components (ALB) in public subnets and backend services (ECS, RDS, Redis) in private subnets for security.
 Below is a detailed breakdown of components and their configurations: